Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

 -  mapping is done independently for each object and each parity group (aka stripe)

--  parity blocks are calculated by libmero
+-  parity blocks are calculated by libmotr